Medically Reviewed by: Lesley Bland BA (Hons), BSc (Hons) Midwifery Studies

-The best dummies for breastfed babies
+The best dummies for breastfed babies 2025

-Best overall dummies for breastfed babies
+Best dummy for breastfed babies overall

 The MAM Comfort All-Silicone Soothers was developed in collaboration with leading paediatricians, nurses and speech therapists to ensure they’re helping your baby as much as possible.
 This dummy is extremely lightweight and features an extra-small teat which helps to support natural sucking behaviour and promote healthy oral development; one mum tester commented: "Cannot recommend these dummies enough!
 My baby girl only has a small mouth and found all other sizes and shapes uncomfortable for her.
 These are absolutely brilliant!"

-The dummies are made from a soft material that’s really gentle on the baby's skin.
+The 2-pack of dummies are made from a soft material that’s really gentle on the baby's skin.
 They come in a convenient box that can be used for sterilising.
 They can be sterilised in three minutes in the microwave without the need for a separate steriliser.
 We find this extremely handy as you can easily sterilise them when you’re at someone else’s house or if you just want to blast the dummies without doing a big batch of sterilising.

 We tested this dummy as part of the Mother&Baby Awards 2023, and it won Bronze for Best Product For A Newborn—0-4 Months.